1980s

 freelance as a web developer (anyone need a website doing?).

-Fetcham every couple of months to see family but not been into
+to Fetcham every couple of months to see family but not been

-Leatherhead for several years (well, why would you?).
-I still
+into Leatherhead for several years (well, why would you?).
+I

-don't play golf but I do enjoy wing chun, snowboarding and
+still don't play golf but I do enjoy wing chun,

 I'd rather not give my nickname as I'm still trying to forget